-In addition to our own in-house email system, we use a third-party service, MailChimp, to provide email services.
+In addition to our own in-house email system, we use a third-party service based in the US, MailChimp, to provide email services.
 Those services include the processing of information about individuals through the use of web-based forms and by delivering emails.
 MailChimp provides the security that we regard as essential when handling personal information.
 It also provides a service which is widely used and trusted within the UK.

 Similar to all other email marketing systems, MailChimp collects and stores information about individuals.
 It also provides data to us about how sent emails have been used.
 For example, it collects information when emails are opened and links are used.
 This analysis helps us to improve the personalisation of future communications.

 Updating preferences and opting out

 You can update your preferences at any time by either replying to an email you receive from us or by clicking the appropriate link contained in our emails.
 You can also stop receiving our emails at any time by using the unsubscribe link within the email footer section.
 If you don’t have an email from us to hand and want to update your preferences or to unsubscribe from mailings, please contact us.

 We try to meet the highest standards when collecting, processing, safeguarding and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
 We encourage you to bring queries or issues to our attention immediately if you think our processes and tactics are unfair, misleading, inappropriate or do not have the necessary consent.